eyos-ias/Yana/README.md

 `src/auth` : where the user autentication took place and connection to firebase and the database.

 ## Purpose
-The purpose of this repository is so that what started from 4 programmers with a passion can tranfrom into a learning enviroment that helps thousands succed in their academic and career goals with a global community
+The purpose of this repository is so that what started from 4 programmers with a passion can transfrom into a learning enviroment that helps thousands succed in their academic and career goals with a global community

 ## How generative ai models are solving the problem